DS-567/AMD-AOHW25_620/Data_Collection/README.md

 ---

-✅ Once the FPGA is programmed, the Python GUI will initialize, completing the demonstrator build.
+✅ Once the FPGA is programmed, the following information should be printed on the terminal, completing the demonstrator build.

+---

+ ## 1. To Collect Data 🗂️